Family Caregiver Advisory Panel

 Approximately 10-15 hours annually, depending on how many opportunities to participate are accepted.

 The Family Caregiver Advisory Panel is made up of volunteer members.
-Although no formal compensation will be offered, panel members who participate in at least 4 opportunities in a calendar year (e.g., calls, surveys) by December 31, 2020 will receive a small honorarium for participating in events or meetings.
+Although no formal compensation is offered, panel members who participate in at least 4 opportunities in a calendar year (e.g., calls, surveys) by December 31 will receive a small honorarium for participating in events or meetings.